 Most coal-fired power plants in Turkey use lignite, or brown coal.
 The ash content of lignite and air pollutant emissions from lignite plants are considerably higher than from black coal leading to massive health and environmental problems.
-The most polluting lignite plants should be urgently phased out for public health, health of power plant workers.
+The most polluting lignite plants should be urgently phased out for public health, as well as the occupational health of power plant workers.